timdeschryver/timdeschryver.dev/blog/eslint-flat-config-with-ecmascript-modules-mjs-in-an-nx-workspace/index.md

 [For now](https://github.com/nrwl/nx/issues/22576) the NX linter doesn't recognize the `.mjs` extension ([see code](https://github.com/nrwl/nx/blob/master/packages/eslint/src/utils/flat-config.ts#L4-L8)), meaning that you can't use the flat config format with EcmaScript modules out of the box.

 A workaround I found in the typescript-eslint codebase is to use a CommonJS file to load the flat config from an EcmaScript module.
+The `eslint.config.cjs` file just loads the flat config from the EcmaScript module `eslint.config.mjs` and re-exports it.

 ```js:eslint.config.cjs
 // @ts-check